-If you thought keto meant no more pancakes, think again – meet the Keto Dutch Baby.
+If you thought keto meant no more pancakes, think again - meet the Keto Dutch Baby.
 The Dutch Baby is also known as a German pancake and it’s similar in several ways to a traditional pancake with the main difference being that it is finished in the oven rather than on the stovetop.
 This gives the pancake a light, airy, and puffy texture that is something many keto recipes don’t achieve.
-A lot of the other recipes like this I have tried have turned out either really dense or really dry, but this one is just right.
+A lot of the other recipes like this we have tried have turned out either really dense or really dry, but this one is just right.

 If this dish were a blockbuster summer movie the Keto Dutch Baby itself would be the star of the show, but the toppings are like the executive producer and the director.
 The blackberries and macadamia nuts pair great together with just a touch of sweetness from the berries and the buttery flavor from the nuts.

 - powdered "sugar"

 read more about the health benefits of blackberries and macadamia nuts:

 Looking for more Keto Breakfast Recipes?
 Check these out!

 Keto Dutch Baby

 - Pinch of salt

 - 1 egg or flax egg for plant-based